-This October 31st will mark 500 years since Martin Luther nailed his famous ‘Disputation on the Power and Efficacy of Indulgences’ (95 Theses) to a little church door, in a town called Wittenburg Castle.
+This October 31st will mark 500 years since Martin Luther nailed his famous ‘Disputation on the Power and Efficacy of Indulgences’ (95 Theses) to a little door on Castle Church, in a town called Wittenburg in Germany.

 Why is this important?
 Well, it all depends on who you ask…

 When I was a wee lass, my mother, father, sister, and I, attended a Lutheran church.
-This was my father’s influence, as my mother’s side was the absolute epitome of the Church of England stereotype (yes, unfortunately my maternal side is about as ‘WASP’y as it gets).
+This was my father’s influence, as my mother’s side was the absolute epitome of the Church of England stereotype (unfortunately my maternal side is about as ‘proper British’ and ‘WASP’y as it gets).
 I do not recall for how long we were a part of this community, but it could not have been longer than about a year: best guess would be 1986/1987ish.

 As an adult, I am not a member of any organised religion.
 It is no secret that I aim a considerable amount of criticism toward religious institutions, as well as those who forfeit critical thinking for the emotional safeguards and crutches that they provide.
 This is not to say that I don’t recognise the value that can be drawn from many different doctrines (Eastern and Western), which span the course of human history.
 I’m familiar with thousands of years of scripture from ancient Greek and Roman theology to the Bhagavad Gita, to Saint Augustine, and everything in between.
-Last year I even had the opportunity to learn about my buddy Martin Luther – as a man, as a historical figure, and all about how the Reformation (which he started) and Counter-Reformation played out.
-Outside of Luther’s constant feelings of ‘unworthiness’ before allegedly being struck by lightning, and really digging his heels on the whole transubstantiation issue, I came to the conclusion that he was actually a pretty cool cat.
+Last year I even had the opportunity to learn about my buddy Martin Luther – as a man, as a historical figure, and all about how the Reformation (which he arguably started) and Counter-Reformation played out.
+Outside of Luther’s constant feelings of ‘unworthiness’ before a critical shift in perspective about how the whole justice of God thing works, and really digging his heels on the transubstantiation issue, I came to the conclusion that he was actually a pretty cool cat.

 Look at that, dear readers.
 You let me ramble on and on, and I started to digress!
 Back to the story of this particular Lutheran church, any why it (and through it, Martin Luther) is significant to me.